Hellas Verona FC: Colours and badge

 The team's colours are yellow and blue.
-As a result the clubs most widely used nickname is gialloblu literally "yellow-blue" in Italian.
+As a result, the clubs most widely used nickname is gialloblù literally "yellow-blue" in Italian.
 The colours represent the city itself and Verona's emblem (a yellow cross on a blue shield) appears on most team apparel.
 Home kits are traditionally blue, sometimes of a navy shade, combined with yellow details and trim, although the club has used a blue and yellow striped design on occasion.
 Two more team nicknames are Mastini (the mastiffs) and Scaligeri, both references to Mastino I della Scala of the Della Scala princes that ruled the city during the 13th and 14th centuries.

 The Scala family coat of arms is depicted on the team's jersey and on its trademark logo as a stylised image of two large, powerful mastiffs facing opposite directions, introduced in 1995.
 In essence, the term "scaligeri" is synonymous with Veronese, and therefore can describe anything or anyone from Verona (e.g., Chievo Verona, a different team that also links itself to the Scala family – specifically to Cangrande I della Scala).